stijnwop/manureSystem/README.md

 # Manure System for Farming Simulator 19 (GPS)
 ![For Farming Simulator 19](https://img.shields.io/badge/Farming%20Simulator-19-FF7C00.svg) [![Releases](https://img.shields.io/github/release/stijnwop/guidanceSteering.svg)](https://github.com/stijnwop/guidanceSteering/releases)

-The Manure System mod changes the whole gameplay around handling your manure application.
+he Manure System mod changes the whole gameplay around handling your manure application.
 Experience what it really means to pump liquids as a real farmer.
-Use the fill arms to actually be able to pump from open sources like: manure containers, lagoons and lakes.
+Use the fill arms to actually be able to pump from open sources like: manure containers, lagoons amd water sources.
-Use a specialized dockarm in order to suck from a docking funnel, or simply use a suction hose.
+Use a specialized dock arm in order to suck from a docking funnel, or simply use a suction hose.
-With a hose you are able to pump a liquid fill type from source to target.
+With a suction hose you´re able to pump a liquid fill type from source to target.
 If applicable you could extend the liquid manure hose to reach larger ranges.
 Pumping does not always happen at full efficiency, manure thickness decreases the pump capacity and also the length of hoses affects your pump time.

 ## Publishing